-THE VAN SKILLING AWARDS
+THE VAN SKILLING AWARD

 INDEPENDENT WORK IN ECONOMICS AND BUSINESS

 SENIOR THESIS: Senior thesis students may apply for Skilling Awards.
 However, thesis students applying for Skilling grants must describe how the receipt of this grant will enhance their thesis experience.
-Awards are not restricted to thesis students or seniors.
+Awards are not restricted to thesis students or seniors

 - Title of the project